TIBCOSoftware/snappydata/README.md

 #### Step 3 - Run OLAP and OLTP queries

 You can query the tables using a scala program as well.
 See AirlineDataJob.
+The output of the job can be found in AirlineDataJob_timestamp.out in the lead directory which by default is SNAPPY_HOME/work/localhost-lead-*/.
 ```bash
 $ bin/snappy-job.sh submit --lead hostNameOfLead:8090 --app-name airlineApp  --class  io.snappydata.examples.AirlineDataJob --app-jar $SNAPPY_HOME/lib/quickstart-0.1.0-SNAPSHOT.jar
 { "status": "STARTED",